HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

   )
 }}

+{# TODO (Authors/Editors) figure description does not describe the data #}

-This is a big step over the 43% achieved last year, but direct comparison is hard, as the metric changed on the [1st of June 2021](https://web.dev/evolving-cls/)to better capture the experience on long-lived pages, so some of this jump could be attributable to this.
+This is a big step over the 43% achieved last year, but direct comparison is hard, as the metric changed on the <a hreflang="en" href="https://web.dev/evolving-cls/">1st of June 2021</a>to better capture the experience on long-lived pages, so some of this jump could be attributable to this.

-### Response to User Interaction
+### Response to user interaction

 When a user interacts with a site, long delays from clicking on something, to something actually happening make a website or app feel sluggish and slow.
 This lag between input and the action happening is often down to heavy JavaScript processes blocking the main thread, leaving the browser unable to process the command the user issued until it had completed those processes.